stonecharioteer/ddia/chapter02_data_models/relational_data_model.md

 This approach returns clean, non-duplicated lists of data that are trivial to assemble into a nested Resume struct in Go.
 This pattern is much more common in real-world applications than a single, complex JOIN.

+**Note**: I've written this part in Go while the data loading in Python solely to understand how to use both languages to interact with postgres.